You’ve landed your first radio interview – congratulations!

 During the interview

 #6 Get comfortable – for the interview itself go to a quiet room and make sure everyone knows you can’t be disturbed.
-I arranged my interview for when the kids were in bed so there weren’t any “Muuuuuummmm!” moments on air!
+(When my kids were small I arranged interviews for when they were in bed so there weren’t any “Muuuuuummmm!” moments on air!)
 Turn off your phone and if you’re sitting in the kitchen make sure your dishwasher and radio aren’t on.
 Spread your notes out in front of you so that you can refer to them easily without scrabbling around on-air.

 #7 SMILE when you’re speaking – it will brighten your voice!
 If you’re feeling nervous stand-up while you’re talking.